interesting facts about the vietnam war

 6. Soviet guns were popular on the battlefield.

-The standard issue M-16 jammed so often that US troops widely began to favor the Soviet AK-47.
+The standard issue M-16 jammed so often that US troops widely began to favour the Soviet AK-47.

 7. Sadly, yes, the Americans did lose some battles.